wehlutyk/thesis/content/4-discussion.md

 ## Down to empirical study
 ways to move forward

+- RT is extremely subtle in all the effects it discusses and wants to explain
+- it's also what should normally be plugged in to CAT when analysing meaningful representations (or at least we can suppose Sperber meant that)
+- but in practice, CAT encourages more of a code model (with associated dualism) by giving so much autonomy to representations
+- that's not a reason to drop CAT, but it is a reason to look for approaches (possibly pluggable into CAT) which do not lead us astray (in particular the Enactive approach) and try to connect them with CAT

+- @beer_information_2015 is an example of relating the two in experimental approaches

 - further determine if they compete for the exact same space
 - it's a productive contradiction to build from (without falling into scholasticism), which can inspire experiments